DimaKosy/MusicVisuals/README.md

 My visual is a wave of lyrics that changes height with the amplitude of the song.
 To make this, I used three classes:

 #### Norbert
+- Primary drawing class
+- Handles all logic in this visual

+#### Character
+- Stores the display character as a char data type
+- Also stores the x and y values as floats

+#### LyricLine
+- Stores lyric line as an array list of Character objects
+- Also stores the timestamp for the song

+I created an array list of LyricLine objects in the Norbert class.
+I then parsed the lyrics as a text file in the format <timestamp in milliseconds> <lyric> split this into two parts.
+I stored the timestamps into the timestamp variables in the LyricLine objects.
+Then I split the line of lyrics into individual characters and stored the characters into the array list of Character objects in the LyricLine object
+I then use an if statement to check the position of the audio player.
+If the position of the player is equal to the timestamp, the corresponding line of lyrics is displayed on the right side of the screen.
+The lyric line is displayed character by character using the text() function adding sin(radians(x) * amplitude to the y.
+The wave is multiplied by the amplitude to get the desired effect of the height of the wave changing.
+I also add an offset to the x of every character after the first.
+This is done by using an if statement to check if the index is greater than 0.
+If this is the case I assign current x to be the previous x plus the width of the previous character.
+Right before the text is displayed, I decrement the x by 6.0f so that the line of lyrics scrolls towards the left of the screen.

 ### Darren